-Accounting Standards Framework (For-profit Entities Update) (XRB A1 (FP Entities Update))
+Accounting Standards Framework (For-profit Entities plus Public Sector Public Benefit Entities Update) (XRB A1 (FP Entities + PS PBEs Update))

-Issued December 2012 and incorporates amendments arising from Amendments to XRB A1Accounting Standards Framework: Omnibus Amendments (Legislative Update) issued in February 2014 which amended various paragraphs of this Standard to reflect legislative changes.
+Issued May 2013 and incorporates amendments arising from Amendments to XRB A1 Accounting Standards Framework: Omnibus Amendments (Legislative Update) issued in February 2014 which amended various paragraphs of this Standard to reflect legislative changes.

 Issued by the External Reporting Board pursuant to section 24(1)(a) of the Financial Reporting Act 1993.

 This Standard is a Regulation for the purpose of the Regulations (Disallowance) Act 1989.